MuViCo/MuViCo/documentation/userguide.md

    - The element is automatically given the same name as the file on your local machine.
    - You can also edit the name and enter a descriptive name for the element to easily identify it later.

-5. **Upload media or select "Add blank"**:
+5. **Upload media**:

    - Click **"Upload media"** to add an image or video.
    - The information button (ℹ️) will show you the **allowed file types**:
      - **Images:** .png, .bmp, .jpeg, .jpg, .jpe, .jfif, .gif, .cur, and .ico
      - **Videos:** .mp4, .webm, and ogg
      - **Audio:** .mp3 and .wav
-   - If you don't upload anything the default is Black element with name "Blank" which you are able to add without making any changes to the Add elem.
-You can also choose another color from the dropdown list provided.

 6. **Submit the Element**

    - Click **"Submit"** to confirm the addition of your new element to the screen.

+#### HINT:

-**If you only want to add a blank element**, you can simply click Submit without making any changes to the form (assuming the screen and frame are the ones you want).
+**If you only want to add a blank element**, you can simply click Submit without making any changes to the Add Element form (assuming the screen and frame are the ones you want).
 A blank element is black by default, but you can change its colour from the provided list.

 ## Editing an existing element